 Learn everything you need to know about interest and how to use different formulas to calculate for interest earned on savings.
 You'll learn how to calculate the following:

 - Simple interest

-- Single (one-time) investments
+- Single investments (one-time deposits)

 - Compound interest